bcgov/containerization-and-cloud-economic-model/local-infrastructure/README.md

 ## Quick Run

-A system running Linux or the Windows Subsustem for Linux (WSL) with Node.js 12, Python 2.7, docker and Docker Compose can use the quick start script.
+A system running Linux or the Windows Subsystem for Linux (WSL) with Node.js 12, docker and Docker Compose can use the quick start script.

 - Postgres (Local Infrastructure, Docker)
 - KeyCloak (Local Infrastructure, Docker)